43ravens/NEMO_Nowcast/docs/architecture/index.rst

 The scheduler is also a long-running process.
 It periodically checks the system clock and launches workers when their scheduled time to run is reached.

+A long-running log aggregator process is also available for use in nowcast systems that have workers running on different platforms than the manager.

 The :py:obj:`NEMO_Nowcast` package provides Python modules that implement:

 * the message broker: :py:mod:`nemo_nowcast.message_broker`